 Structure of the GED Science test

 The GED Science test is 90 minutes long without breaks.
-You will find the following types of questions: multiple-choice; drag & drop; fill-in-the-blank; drop-down; hot spot; and short answer questions.
+You will find the various types of questions such as multiple-choice; draggable, fill-in-the-blank; hot spot; and short answer questions.

 In total, there are 40 raw points available on the GED Science test.
 Six raw points can be scored with two short answer questions while the remaining 34 raw points can be scored by answering the other questions.